World Day of Prayer

 The 2025 WDP program invites us into the knowledge that each one of us was made with care and love by God.
 When we can receive this profound truth, everything in our life changes and we begin to radiate and shine from within.
 We also learn how to treat every other person as made wonderful by God.

-The Worship Service invites us to notice aspects of our divinely created bodies that we often take for granted.
+The Worship Service invited us to notice aspects of our divinely created bodies that we often take for granted.

 The Bible Study prompts dialogue around Psalm 139, particularly focusing on the relationship between God and each one of us.

 In Wokingham, churches take turns to host the World Day of Prayer Service.
-In 2025 it will be held at Corpus Christi Church, 60 Sturges Road, Wokingham RG40 2HE on Friday 7th March at 10.30am.
-Refreshments will be served after the service.
-All are welcome to this ecumenical service.
+In 2025 it was held at Corpus Christi Church, 60 Sturges Road, Wokingham RG40 2HE on Friday 7th March at 10.30am.
+Refreshments were served after the service.
+All were welcome to this ecumenical service.

 More information: worlddayofprayer.net/cook-islands-2025 www.wwdp.org.uk